mfherbst/look4bas/README.md

   ```bash
   look4bas "double zeta" --format elements
   ```
-  The same thing can be achied by using the pre-defined ``--extra`` output format style, i.e
+  The same thing can be achieved by using the pre-defined ``--extra`` output format style, i.e
   ```bash
   look4bas --extra "double zeta"